-- When warm, FOG is a liquid, but if poured down a drain it can solidify in cooler pipes and trap other solids creating blockages, backups and sanitary sewer overflows. - Commercial kitchens should have properly functioning grease traps or interceptors to capture FOG discharged to drains before it can enter a sanitary sewer. - Grease traps and interceptors must be pumped out, cleaned and inspected on a regular basis to ensure proper function.
+- Commercial kitchens should have properly functioning grease traps or interceptors to capture FOG discharged to drains before it can enter a sanitary sewer. - Grease traps and interceptors must be pumped out, cleaned and inspected on a regular basis to ensure proper function.